 - If the stoma is at or below the level of your skin, or if the skin around your stoma is uneven, using the paste will help seal it better.

 - The skin around your stoma should be dry and smooth.
-There should no wrinkles in the skin around the stoma.
+There should be no wrinkles in the skin around the stoma.

 Remove the backing from the pouch.
 Make sure the opening of the new pouch is centered over the stoma and pressed firmly onto your skin.